 Sparks On The Tracks: Kosovo, Serbia Spar Over Train Stopped At The Border

 Bitterness between Balkan neighbors flashed to the surface this weekend after a train was turned back from the Kosovo border.
-The train, which had been painted with Serbian national colors and the phrase "Kosovo is Serbian," cut short its journey amid fears it was under threat of violence.
+The train, which had been painted with Serbian national colors and the phrase "Kosovo is Serbia," cut short its journey amid fears it was under threat of violence.

 Kosovo had deployed its special forces to prevent the train from crossing its border, The Associated Press reports.
 Serbian Prime Minister Aleksandr Vucic then ordered the train to stop in the Serbian town of Raska, says the BBC, alleging that those forces intended to destroy the track.